-Before requesting any internal print, make sure that paper is loaded (roll or sheet) and that the front panel displays the Ready message.
-The loaded paper should be at least A3 landscape (16.53 in or 42 cm wide); otherwise the print may be clipped.
+Before requesting any internal print, make sure that paper is loaded (roll or sheet), and that the front panel displays the Ready message.
+The loaded paper should be at least A3 landscape-420 mm (16.53 in) wide-otherwise the print may be clipped.